apache/datafusion/docs/source/contributor-guide/index.md

 One very important test is the [sql_integration](../../../datafusion/core/tests/sql_integration.rs) test which validates DataFusion's ability to run a large assortment of SQL queries against an assortment of data setups.

+### sqllogictests Tests

+The [sqllogictests](../../../datafusion/core/tests/sqllogictests) also validate DataFusion SQL against an assortment of data setups.

 ### SQL / Postgres Integration Tests

 The [integration-tests](../../../integration-tests) directory contains a harness that runs certain queries against both postgres and datafusion and compares results